krestaino/bitprint/README.md

 ![Screenshot](.github/screenshot.png)

-**BitPrint** provides you an easy way to import your Bitwarden vault exports into a layout which is designed to be printed.
-Everything is handled in the browser, your data does not go anywhere.
+**BitPrint** provides you an easy way to import your Bitwarden vault into a layout which is designed to be printed.
+Processing is handled client side.

-That said, I would not trust this without reviewing the source.
+I would not trust using this for personal use.
+I made this for myself, more as of a proof of concept than something meant to be shared.
+Always be cautious when dealing with your exported vault.

-**It's highly recommended to clone the repo and run it yourself.**
+**TL;DR: Do not upload your personal vault on the demo site.**

 ## Demo